Frequently Asked Questions

 I see that I can study health coaching at many different places.
 Why should I chose Integrative Health Studies at CIIS?

 It's true that you can get a health coaching certificate with 20-60 hours of work with a private training firm.
 Our program is different.
 We offer our coaching certificate as part of the course of study for an accredited master's degree.
-It is more academically oriented, and grounded in coaching research and behavior change theory.
-You will learn both to support lifestyle change, and to work with other health care professionals.
-Our program has Transition Approval from ICHWC, so that you will be prepared to take the new national certification exam.
+It is more academically oriented and grounded in coaching research and behavior change theory.
+You will learn both to support lifestyle change and to work with other health care professionals.
+Our program has approval from ICHWC, so that you will be prepared to take the national certification exam.
 A graduate degree sets you apart and holds good value in a shifting job market.

 What is a hybrid online program?

 Many organizations offer programs that are fully online, which allow you to learn and study exclusively in your home community.
 We love online learning, but we want you to have the chance to learn in person with your student colleagues and with faculty even as you meet online.
-We therefore include in each semester a six-day retreat at EarthRise in Petaluma, CA (about 30 minutes north of the Golden Gate Bridge).
+We therefore include in each semester a six-day academic intensive at EarthRise in Petaluma, CA (about 30 minutes north of the Golden Gate bridge).
 During the fall retreat, we will also visit the CIIS campus, so that you can meet the administrative and library staff who support your journey.
-You can read student responses to the retreat here.
+You can read student responses to the intensive here.

 May I attend Integrative Health Studies in person?

 All students who apply to our program will be enrolled in the hybrid online format.
-The retreat dates for the 2017-2018 academic year are September 11-16, 2017 and January 20-25, 2018.
-Each retreat will cost each student approximately $750 for meals and a shared sleeping room.
+The intensive dates for the 2018-2019 academic year are September 9-14, 2018 and January 20-25, 2019.
+Each intensive will cost each student approximately $750 for meals and a shared sleeping room.

 I want to be a health coach, but I am not sure I want to have a solo practice.